arunvjyn/Sparkled_Space/Religions/Abrahamic_Sources.md

+# Master Scope of this project finding lost history through the ancient history using Abrahamic religions and all source of the "Abrahamic Religions"

 # Structured Breakdown of the Textual Ecosystem

 A structured breakdown organizing the massive textual ecosystem into **27 distinct categories**, balancing clarity with the depth of the provided sources.